publishpress/PublishPress-Future/readme.txt

 * Changed: Added more clear debug message if the cron event was not scheduled due to an error;
 * Changed: Refactored the list of cron schedules in the Diagnostics tab adding more post information, #215;
 * Fixed: Fix the Expires column in the posts page correctly identifying the post ID on cron event with multiple IDs, #210;
+* Fixed: Fix wrong function used to escape a html attribute on a setting page;

 = [2.7.1] - 12 Jan 2022 =